linmx0130/PaperNotes/notes.md

+### A Learned Representation for Artistic Style
+* Authors: Vincent Dumoulin, Jonathon Shlens, Manjunath Kudlur
+* Index: arXiv 1610.07629, ICLR 2017
+* Reading date: 13/07/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Style transfer

+This work proposed conditional instance normalization, which is a variant of batch normalization, as a tool to learn multiple styles.
+The proposed method is simply replace the scales and shifts of batch normalization by values depending on the style class.
+The loss function is similar to most style transfer model that contains a content loss and a style loss.
+The only trainable parameters in this model is the conditional scales and shifts of conditional instance normalization operators.

+The experiments show the great success of the proposed method: it achieves state-of-the-art style transfer result with much fewer parameters and less time.
+It is also easy to learn a new style by finetuning the existing model.
+The proposed simple, effective and scalable method of style transfer makes such applications possible on even a mobile device.
+The proposed conditional instance normalization also give us new insights on batch normalization.

 ### SummaRuNNer: A Recurrent Neural Network Based Sequnece Model for Extractive Summarization of Documents
 * Authors: Ramesh Nallapati, Feifei Zhai, Bowen Zhou
 * Index: AAAI 2017, arXiv 1611.04230